DubG1/spotmap/README.md

 # SpotMap for me and my friends

-currently working on basic UI and google maps API integration
+currently working on basic UI and mapbox integration

 upcoming features
 - create an account